samirsalman/PytorchLightning-BERT/README.md

 ## Hydra Configuration

 You can use this template in any text classification task, just changing hydra configurations.
-In the config directory, you can find the yaml configuration files of each specific component.
+In the configs directory, you can find the yaml configuration files of each specific component.
 For example, bert directory contains the ```bert.yaml``` file, which specifies the configuration of the bert model used in your experiments.
 By default, it contains:
 ```yaml
 model_name: bert-base-cased
 max_length: 120